Portfolio-Projects/NodeJs-Project---Laptop-Store/README.md

 </p>

 ## Technologies used for this Project are:
+- HTML 5
-- ECMASCRIPT 6
+- TEMPLATING HTML
 - CSS3, SASS
 - NODE JS, NPM
-- TEMPLATING HTML
+- Nodemon

 ## Folders Structure:
 - data = data.json(info about laptop products);